 There are other ways to use shrubs in the landscape.
 Nearly any shrub can be grown in containers; therefore, even the smallest of landscapes can be home to them, including balconies.
 They make excellent focal points and are ideal for screening.

-Whether you are considering using them for outlining boundaries, privacy and screening, foundation planting, or simply for specimen plants, you should always plan ahead in order to find the right landscaping shrub for your landscape.
+Whether you are considering using them for outlining boundaries, privacy and screening, foundation planting, or simply as specimen plants, you should always plan ahead in order to find the right landscaping shrub for your intended purpose.